klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 caver.wallet is a package that manages Keyring instances in in-memory wallet. caver.wallet accepts all SingleKeyring, MultipleKeyring, and RoleBasedKeyring, and manages them by address.

-This API replaces the caver.crypto and caver.crypto.Wallet related class in caver-java 1.4.0
+This API replaces the caver.crypto and caver.wallet related class in caver-java 1.4.0

 ### caver.transaction